adavis46/cccert_assignment1/index.md

 - **Apply** open licenses to different works

 ## 1. Copyright and the Internet
 Copyright applies to works of original authorship, which means works that are unique and not a copy of someone else’s work, and most of the time requires fixation in a tangible medium (written down, recorded, saved to your computer, etc.).

 Copyright law establishes the basic terms of use that apply automatically to these original works.
 These terms give the creator or owner of copyright certain exclusigit ve rights while also recognizing that users have certain rights to use these works without the need for a license or permission.

-Educators have always had a complicated relationship with copyright, mostly due to the complicated and ambigious definition of "fair use."
+Educators have always had a complicated relationship with copyright, mostly due to the complicated and ambiguous definition of "fair use."
 But the internet has afforded significant new possibilities for educators to remix, remediate, and redistribute their own knowledge work and the work of others, and traditional copyright has come to represent a frustrating barrier for teachers who want to make as much knowledge as possible accessible to their students.
 Use the timeline exercise below to explore how the court cases of the 1990s brought this fundamental tension to a head.

 <iframe src="https://h5p.cwr.olemiss.edu/h5p/embed/66" width="100%" height="700" frameborder="0" allowfullscreen="allowfullscreen"></iframe>

+Practicing Open Pedagogy and developing Open Educational Resources (OER) doesn't mean you have to be an expert in copyright law.
+The Open Culture community, and Creative Commons especially, have created tools and resources that are designed specifically to help educators navigate licensing and sharing educational materials.

 ## 2. Creative Commons
 Inspired by the value of Eldred’s goal to make more creative works freely available on the internet, and responding to a growing community of bloggers who were creating, remixing and sharing content, Lessig and others came up with an idea.
 They created a nonprofit organization called Creative Commons and, in 2002, they published the Creative Commons licenses—a set of free, public licenses that would allow creators to keep their copyrights while sharing their works on more flexible terms than the default “all rights reserved.”
 Copyright is automatic, whether you want it or not.
 And while some people want to reserve all of their rights, many want to share their work with the public more freely.
 The idea behind CC licensing was to create an easy way for creators who wanted to share their works in ways that were consistent with copyright law.

 From the start, Creative Commons licenses were intended to be used by creators all over the world.
 The CC founders were initially motivated by a piece of U.S. copyright legislation, but similarly restrictive copyright laws all over the world restricted how our shared culture and collective knowledge could be used, even while digital technologies and the internet have opened new ways for people to participate in culture and knowledge production.